jmeiss/angular-google-analytics/README.md

 // automatic route tracking (default=true)
 AnalyticsProvider.trackPages(false);

-// Inject Analytics Provider in you main controller to turn on tracking angular.module('app', ['angular-google-analytics'])
+// Instanciate Analytics Provider in run block to create and use it to kickstart the application angular.module('app', ['google-analytics']) .run(function (Analytics) { })
-    .controller('MainCtrl', function (Analytics) { }
 ```

 ## Licence